 The Strategy also contains a 'Creditworthiness Policy' which stipulates the minimum acceptable credit quality of counterparties for inclusion on the list with which the Council will invest.

-A counterparty list of institutions with which the Council will invest shall be maintained by reference to the criteria set out below for the different categories of institution.
+A counterparty list shall be maintained by reference to the criteria set out below for the different categories of institution.
 Under the guidance, investments fall into two separate categories, either (1) specified or (2) non-specified investments.

 Specified investments